gefeiliu723-star/gesture-structure-pipeline/README.md

 ## Overview

-This repository hosts an end-to-end computational framework for quantifying the **temporal alignment between manual kinematics and discourse-structural organization** in naturalistic instructional settings.
+This project introduces an automated, reproducible pipeline for examining the **temporal alignment between teacher kinematics and instructional discourse**.
 By integrating **computer vision** with **signal processing**, MKAP shifts analysis away from categorical gesture labeling toward the **objective measurement of rhythmic behavioral enrichment** around discourse-structural nodes.

+Pilot analyses indicate that gesture events are significantly enriched (p < .001) near discourse-structural boundaries, suggesting that gesture serves as an externalized "punctuation" for instructional logic.

 ## Pipeline Overview

 ![MKAP Pipeline](mkap_pipeline_flow.png)